HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Benchmarking Results

 \section{Benchmarking Results}

-To assess the capabilities of existing graph learning methods on the new challenges introduced by our HSG datasets, particularly their spatial nature, edge multiplicities, class imbalance, and scale, we benchmark popular GNNs on the \texttt{HSG-one-band}, \texttt{HSG-two-band}, \texttt{HSG-topology}\footnote{We only benchmark on the three small-to-medium scale datasets.
-The \texttt{HSG-three-band}, \texttt{HSG-12M}, \texttt{T-HSG-5M} are out of our reach due to limited resources.} and discuss the implications of these initial baselines.
+To assess the capabilities of existing graph learning methods on the new challenges introduced by our HSG datasets, particularly their spatial nature, edge multiplicities, class imbalance, and scale, we benchmark popular GNNs and discuss the implications.

-\textbf{Baseline Models.} We trained four popular graph neural networks (GNNs)---GCN~\cite{kipfSemiSupervisedClassification2017}, GIN~\cite{velickovicGraphAttention2018}, GAT~\cite{xuHowPowerful2019}, and GraphSAGE~\cite{hamilton2017inductive}.
-All models have four message-passing layers, with hidden sizes ranging from 128 / 256 / 512 for three subsets respectively.
-The readout of node-level convolutions are aggregated by global sum pooling.
-The resulting graph-level embeddings are then passed through a two-layer MLP to produce class logits.
-A dropout layer with probability 0.1 follows every learnable layer.
-See \appxref{appx:benchmark} for data preprocessing and all hyperparameter specifics.

-\textbf{Experiment Setup.} All experiments were performed on an NVIDIA A5000 GPU.
-For each dataset, we generated three stratified splits (80\% train, 10\% validation, 10\% test) using different random seeds.
-Models were trained by AdamW~\cite{loshchilov2017decoupled} (AMSGrad variant) optimizer, with no weight decay.
-We employ a cosine annealing learning rate scheduler with warm restarts~\cite{loshchilov2016sgdr}.
-In \tabref{tab:benchmark}, we report test performance averaged over the three seeds.